md-adil/browser-storage/README.md

     age: 22
 };
 ```
-> This will save the person in cache only, serialization and store in to localStorage will be happen in next event cycle.
+> This will save the person in cache only, serialization and store in to localStorage will happen in next event cycle.
+> So even if we save same property multiple times it will touch the localStorage only once.

 Getting person
 ```ts